XvisionAS/fieldtwin-open-libraries/graph-resolver/README.md

 ]
 ```

+## Notes

 * In each path found the first entry matches `startPoint` and the last entry matches `endPoint`
+* The connection _category_ (rather than _type_) determines whether the next connection is followed
+  * This allows one route to contain for example - Oil Jumper, Oil Production, Oil Export -
+    since these 3 different types have the same category
+* The direction of connections is ignored, they may be followed in either direction
+* Pigging loops are not followed
 * When `isForeign` is `true` this indicates that the object has been brought in from a linked
   parent project (either a local parent or a remote parent if FieldTwin Collaborate is in use)
   * In this case the item's `projectId` and `subProjectId` and `streamId` will be different